 An eclectic collection of different topics mostly relating to my interest in photography.
-This reflects on my impulse to experiment, create and develop my technique and new ideas.
+This reflects on my impulse to experiment, create, and develop my technique and new ideas.
 Some entries are meant as lab notes to record experiments and experiences or tutorials.
 I also try and cultivate other topics in photography.
-Please comment and i will try and respond.
-I am not focused on cultivating a following which allows me to write when I want and on whatever topic strikes my fancy.
+Please comment and I will try and respond.

 Search This Blog

 I wanted to run some more tests and settled on a portrait (myself) for a subject.
 I set up the Big Eye in the driveway and would use the sunny day to keep the exposure reasonably short.
 I would use my Ortho Lith film as I did in a previous post and try and adjust for what I learned.
 I rate the film at ASA 3 this time and a metered exposure at f45 called for 2 seconds.
 My wife ran the shutter.
 I developed it in HC-110 1+165 (6ml+994ml water) for 14 minutes.
 I got this on the film.

 A print revealed something workable.
 However the strong sunlight and Lith film makes it high contrast and the background is completely black being entirely in shadow.
 I used only a #0 filter given the high contrast of the negative and exposed for 23 seconds for good density of black.